What the Agent Does

 Reconnection

-- If the message is still streaming, the client resumes from where it left off with missed events replayed
+If a client disconnects and reconnects:- If the message is still streaming, the client resumes from where it left off with missed events replayed

 - If the message is no longer streaming, the client receives a

-message_not_streaming event and can fetch the complete message via REST
+message_not_streamingevent and can fetch the complete message via REST

 Conversation History

-The agent loads your recent conversation history to understand context for follow-up questions.
+The agent loads your recent conversation history to understand context for follow-up questions.| Message Role | How It Is Used |

 | Your messages | Provided as conversation context |